 Prior to any surgical procedure, a general physical examination by a family physician is recommended.
 Dr. Andrade is pleased to send a consultation letter to the family physician if the patient wishes to keep them informed of their operation.
-For healthy patients without medical conditions, routine preoperative blood tests and other tests usually need to be arranged prior to surgery (this is the recommendation of Choosing Wisely Canada).
+For healthy patients without medical conditions, routine preoperative blood tests and other tests usually do not need to be arranged prior to surgery (this is the recommendation of Choosing Wisely Canada).
 It is very important to inform Dr. Andrade about all medications, vitamins, and herbal supplements.
 Some of these substances can increase the risk of bleeding and must be stopped prior to surgery.
 Do not have anything to eat eight hours before surgery.
 However, clear fluids may be consumed up to 3hours before surgery such as water, apple juice, coffee without milk or Sprite.
 No soups, milk, orange juice or other cloudy fluids can be consumed.
 A special surgical bra will be provided.
 Dr. Andrade and a registered nurse will review all of these details prior to the operation.

 Day of Surgery:

 Breast augmentation surgery is performed under a general anesthetic, either in Dr. Andrade’s private facility in Newmarket, or at Southlake Regional Health Centre.
 The anesthetic is delivered by a board-certified Anaesthesiologist.
 The operation takes less than 2 hours but total time spent in the facility is approximately 4-5 hours.

 Patients are given a prescription for pain medications and a stool softener.
 Most patients are doing their own self-care and other their light activities the day after surgery, but Dr. Andrade recommends patients avoid heavy lifting or vigorous excercise involving the chest muscles for 4-6 weeks following surgery.
 The promise of a “24 hour recovery” after breast implant surgery is a marketing gimmick.
 There is no way to heal this quickly after any operation, otherwise all surgeons would adopt such a procedure.
 There may be bruising and the breasts will be quite firm for at least several weeks following surgery.
 The breasts will soften and the implants may settle for several months following surgery.
 Scars take at least 12 months to completely mature and soften.

 Benefits and Risks of Surgery